fenago/automation-anywhere-course/lab_guides/md/Lab_10.md

 =============================================

-Whenever we use an external
-data source, regardless of its type, a connection needs to be established.
-Once we have consumed this data, the connection needs to be closed.
-Not only does this apply to Automation Anywhere but to most development platforms.
-How we make this connection is where things differ.
-Automation Anywhere refers to this connection as a **session**.
-We will create various types of sessions as we progress through this book.
-We created some sessions previously in this book, when we connected to CSV files.
-In the coming chapters, you will come across more sessions as we start working with databases, emails, and spreadsheets.

-Since an XML file is an external data source, whether it be for input or output, a session needs to be established before we can do anything else with the data.
-Another benefit of having a specific session for each data source is that this allows you to work with multiple data sources simultaneously.
-Since each session has a unique name, this removes any confusion that may arise with having multiple simultaneous connections.
-This is why it is always a good idea to give your sessions a suitable, clear-cut name.

 For the first exercise, you\'ll learn how to start and end an XML session.
 The XML data stream can be stored as a `String` variable or read from an XML file.
-We will be using the sample XML file that\'s available as part of this book\'s GitHub repository.
-If you copied this book\'s GitHub repository to your `C:\` drive, the file we will be using can be found at `C:\Hands-On-RPA-with-AA-Sample-Data\Chapter10_SampleFile.xml`.
+We will be using the sample XML file that\'s available as part of this course\'s GitHub repository.
+If you copied this course\'s GitHub repository to your `C:\` drive, the file we will be using can be found at `C:\Hands-On-RPA-with-AA-Sample-Data\Chapter10_SampleFile.xml`.
 The following screenshot shows a partial view of this file:

 ![](./images/Figure_10.2_B15646.jpg)